compomics/QuantPridePep/README.md

 ## Output ##

-The ouput file  with peptde MS1 intensities and their quality measures are produced  in two format :
+The ouput file  with peptde MS1 intensities and their quality measures are produced  in two formats :
-- .ms1_quant file ( they are basically standard moFF output file)
+- .ms1_quant file (they are basically standard moFF output file)

-- .mzTab file (where along with the original identified peptide information the quantitative data are added)
+- .mzTab file (where along with the original identified peptide information, the moFF quantitative data are added)